Edgar-Donk/Framed/docs/source/df/df_intro.rst

     fig = px.line(dict, x = "x", y = "y")
     fig.show()

-Whenever a dictionary or the plotting becomes complex it is best to change over to a data frame, this applies to the other libraries as well::
+Whenever using a dictionary or the plotting becomes complex it is best to change over to a data frame, this applies to the other libraries as well::

     import plotly.express as px